dotnet-architecture/eShopModernizing/README.md

      - Port 5113 on the Docker Host (PC) network card IP
      - Port 80 on the internal container's IP

->**Note** You should be able to use `http://localhost:<port>` to access the desired application but **due to a current limitation of Windows Containers this won't probably work (See belo the section "The localhost loopback limitation in Windows Containers Docker hosts")**.
+>**Note** You should be able to use `http://localhost:<port>` to access the desired application but **due to a current limitation of Windows Containers this probably won't work (See the section below titled "The localhost loopback limitation in Windows Containers Docker hosts")**.

-In order to test the apps/containers from within the Docker host itself (the dev Windows PC) yu need to use the internal IP (container's IP) to access the application.
+In order to test the apps/containers from within the Docker host itself (the dev Windows PC) you need to use the internal IP (container's IP) to access the application.
 To find the internal IP, just type  `docker ps` to find the container ids:

 ![docker ps output](./assets/docker-ps.png)